Model

 Decision layer

-The system still needs a decision engine that can bind context, read policy, choose a lane, and decide whether movement is actually justified.
+The system still needs a decision engine that can bind context, read policy, weigh residue, choose a lane, and decide whether movement is actually justified.

 Build layer